Basin, Wyoming

 Basin is a town in and the county seat of Big Horn County, Wyoming, United States.
 The population was 1,288 at the 2020 census.
 The community is located near the center of the Bighorn Basin with the Big Horn River east of the town.
 Basin's post office, built in 1919, is listed on the National Register of Historic Places.

+History

+Winfield S. Collins founded "Basin City" in 1896 as the county seat for newly created Big Horn County.
+The first building was home to the "Basin City Herald".
+The town was incorporated in 1902 as simply "Basin".
+Collins was the first mayor.